apisnetworks/apiscp-docs/docs/admin/Customizing.md

 ```

 ::: warning Dashboard required
-`/apps/dashboard` must be a valid URI in all menus as this serves as the destination after login.
+`/apps/dashboard` must be a valid URI in all menus as this serves as the default destination after login.
+This may be changed by modifying the [entry app](#changing-entry-app) below.
+Once changed, it's no longer necessary to include the "Dashboard" app.
 :::

 #### Plan-specific menu